(Int->)n([]ne)->...

 The gist of our proposal is the splitting of the Monad class into

-two separate classes, MN2 for return and
+two separate classes, MN2

-fail and MN3 for bind.
-The
+and MN3

 latter class implies the former.
 The new classes explicitly mention